Cervical Herniated Disc Conditions

 A CT scan shows the bony anatomy in the cervical spine and the space available for the spinal cord and nerve roots.

-Doctors treat herniated discs to relieve pain, weakness, and numbness, all of which can be debilitating.
+Doctors treat cervical disc herniation to relieve pain, weakness, and numbness, all of which can be debilitating.

 Nonsurgical treatments.
 If you do not have evidence of nerve root compression with muscle weakness, your doctor may recommend: